 However, it’s worth double checking before hitting the buy button.
 Policies change.

 While we do our best to stay on top of changes, we can’t guarantee info is still up to date.

 Final Thoughts About Finding an Organic Mattress for Your Baby

 We hope you found this guide helpful – and that you found an organic crib mattress that meets your family’s needs.

-If you still have questions let us know in the comments.
-And if you think this article would help a new parent or parent-to-be, we hope you’ll share it!
+And if you think this article would help a new parent or parent-to-be have a bit more peace of mind, we hope you’ll share it!